MathieuLoutre/grunt-aws-s3/README.md

 If you specify '/', the whole bucket will be wiped.
 It handles automatically buckets with more than a 1000 objects.
 If you specify 'app', all paths starting with 'app' will be targeted (e.g. 'app.js', 'app/myapp.js', 'app/index.html, 'app backup/donotdelete.js') but it will leave alone the others (e.g. 'my app/app.js', 'backup app/donotdelete.js').

 When the `differential` options is enabled, it will only delete the files which don't exist locally.
+It also requires a `cwd` key with the path to the local folder to check against.

 Please, be careful with the `delete` action.
 It doesn't forgive.